 How does iD differ from the i?
-They want to see ACTION.
+They are motivated more by ACTION.
 They are excited by breakthroughs, by a fast pace, by seeing progress.
 They are energized by momentum.
 This means they can also be impulsive and even lash out if overly stressed.

-You might spot your iD colleague fidgeting during long meetings, especially if he hasn’t been doing much talking.
-Or you might find her monopolizing the conversation.
-If so, she’s probably delivering her points with passion.
+You might spot your iD colleagues fidgeting during long meetings, especially if they haven’t been doing much talking.
+Or you might find them monopolizing the conversation.
+If so, they’re probably delivering their points with passion.

 Getting the iD to patiently look through a home budget might be a challenge.
-He might enjoy looking at savings goals, but not sticking to a budget for meals.
-She might come up with clever ways to track and celebrate meeting budget goals.
+They might enjoy considering savings goals, but not sticking to a budget for meals.
+They might come up with clever ways to track and celebrate meeting budget goals.